tonydavis629/markxiv/README.md

 - Checks a local LRU cache for a converted result
 - Fetches the paper’s LaTeX source from arXiv (if available)
 - Extracts the archive, picks the main `.tex` file, converts it to Markdown using pandoc
+- Falls back to `pdftotext` when LaTeX sources are unavailable or pandoc conversion fails
 - Returns `text/markdown; charset=utf-8`

-If a paper is PDF-only (no source available), the server returns `422 Unprocessable Entity` with body `PDF only`.
+If a paper is PDF-only (no source available) or pandoc conversion fails, the server falls back to `pdftotext` and returns the extracted Markdown/plain text when that succeeds.

 Returned Markdown includes the paper title and abstract prepended at the top.